Published in June 2018

 Letters must be addressed to individuals living within the city boundary although letters to public bodies and government departments with addresses outside the city will also be accepted.
 Circularised mail will not be accepted.

 Councillors can also be provided with prepaid envelopes for use in their routine correspondence to constituents.
-Please speak to Democratic Services to request an allocation of prepaid envelopes.
+Speak to Democratic Services to request an allocation of prepaid envelopes.

 Postal facilities are not available for party political issues.